 Important Field Information

-- Monday May 8, 2017: Spring/Summer 2017 Field internships begin (unless you were directed to begin on a different date by the agency).
+- Monday January 6, 2020: Winter 2020 Field internships begin (unless directed to begin on a different date by the agency).

 - Process Recordings or PRACSIS due dates:

 - Field Instructor Assessment of Student Competencies (FIASC) due April 17, 2020

 - Friday, April 24, 2020: Official last day of Field for Winter 2019.
 All students must remain in field until this date.

 Spring/Summer 2020 Field Placement (cohort specific BSW part-time students only) is scheduled to begin on May 4, 2020, unless a different date is provided by the agency, and the first official "last day" is August 14, 2020.

 Fall 2020 Field Placement is scheduled to begin on September 1, 2020, unless a different date is provided by the agency, and the first official "last day" is December 11, 2020.

 The link below takes you to our Frequently Asked Questions section of the Field Education Manual.
 If you have any further questions, feel free to contact us.